Umbilical Cord Stem Cell Banking is now in India. LifeCell, in

 found out that Julie was pregnant, and what was supposed to be an

-visits, hospital stays and chemotherapy.
-After Nicolas' chemotherapy
+doctor visits, hospital stays and chemotherapy.
+After Nicolas'

-failed to work, the Henderson's doctor tried a relatively new
+chemotherapy failed to work, the Henderson's doctor tried a

-transplant procedure using Stem Cells taken from the umbilical cord
+relatively new transplant procedure using Stem Cells taken from the

-blood of their newborn baby, Nathaniel.
-They worked with CRYO-CELL
+umbilical cord blood of their newborn baby, Nathaniel.
+They worked

-International Inc., the world's largest and fastest growing U-Cord
+with CRYO-CELL International Inc., the world's largest and fastest

-Stem Cell banking firm, to process, test and store Nathaniel's
+growing U-Cord Stem Cell banking firm, to process, test and store

-umbilical cord blood.
-Today, Nicolas is a happy, energetic
+Nathaniel's umbilical cord blood.
+Today, Nicolas is a happy,

-four-year-old, who is in remission.
-He and his baby brother Nathaniel
+energetic four-year-old, who is in remission.
+He and his baby

 Paralysed woman walks after 20 years